 Do you need Help to Come off Doxepin?
 Harvard Medical School has warned that Tricyclic medications and any anticholingergic medication cause a higher risk of dementia.
 Have you tried to Stop Doxepin only to have severe insomnia and other crippling symptoms?
 For over 15 years we have helped thousands to Get Off Doxepin with our holistic program, done at your home.
 Our slow Doxepin Taper schedules are combined with powerful nutraceuticals to control Doxepin Withdrawal Symptoms and promote sleep.
 We are drug/herb experts and no item in our program will interact with Doxepin.
 Doxepin Withdrawal Symptoms can occur if the dosage is decreased too rapidly or by missing a dose.
-Weaning Off Doxepin can minimize the severity of Doxepin Withdrawal, and our natural approach makes Tapering Doxepin possible.
-If you need Help to Get Off Doxepin, then let our proven program can help you.
-Contact our Nonprofit Today.
+Weaning Off Doxepin can minimize the severity of Doxepin Withdrawal, and our natural approach makes Tapering Doxepin more possible.
+If you need Help to Get Off Doxepin, then let our proven At-Home withdrawal program help you.* CONTACT our Nonprofit Today.

 Our Doxepin At-Home withdrawal program is a slow taper that allows you to slowly step down from Doxepin under the guidance of Our Team, Your Physician and Pharmacist.
 The Pre-Taper is for Symptom Relief.
 You will not wean Doxepin until you feel better.
 This is where our Advanced Nutraceuticals are critical.
 Point of Return provides healthy, Drug-Free Strategies to help minimize Doxepin withdrawal issues and support well-being.*